1965 Palm Sunday tornado outbreak: Lakewood–Crystal Lake–Burtons Bridge–Island Lake, Illinois

-This devastating tornado was first detected at 4:27 p.m.
+This devastating tornado was first detected at 3:27 p.m.
 CDT (21:27 UTC), but officially touched down seven minutes earlier, in Lakewood.
-At that time the tornado first produced visible damage, at the Crystal Lake Country Club; two firs on the golf course were prostrated.
+At that time the tornado first produced visible damage at the Crystal Lake Country Club; two firs on the golf course were prostrated.
 Initially narrow, the tornado subsequently and rapidly widened to 1300 ft.
 Crossing Nash Street and McHenry Avenue in Crystal Lake, the tornado unroofed or severely damaged several houses.
 Alongside U.S. Route 14 the tornado claimed its first fatality, a man in a barn.
 Nearby gas stations and a strip mall were damaged.
 At the latter place, a roof sheltering a Piggly Wiggly and a Neisner's collapsed, trapping 20 or more people below.
 The tornado tossed cars about in the parking lot as well.
 Shortly afterward, the tornado struck the Colby subdivision, destroying or severely damaging 155 homes.
 F4-level damage occurred as several homes were completely swept off their foundations.
-Four deaths occurred in the neighborhood, including three in one family whose home was obliterated.
+Four deaths occurred in the neighborhood, including three in one family (the Holter family) whose home was obliterated.
 Their bodies were located two blocks distant and a pickup truck was found to have landed in the basement.
 The tornado scattered debris from the Colby subdivision up to a 1/2 mile away.

-After ravaging the Colby neighborhood, the tornado destroyed a number of warehouses and shattered windows.
+After ravaging the Colby neighborhood, the tornado destroyed several warehouses and shattered windows.
 A diesel plant, a wallpaper factory, and a manufacturer sustained damage ranging from light to heavy.
 The tornado then extensively damaged the Orchard Acres subdivision, crossed Illinois Route 31, and apparently weakened before impacting farmland.
 A few barns and isolated trees were damaged.
 The tornado may have dissipated and reformed as a new tornado near the Fox River.
 The tornado also struck the community of Burtons Bridge.
 The tornado, now 500 to 800 yd wide, then restrengthened and felled mature oak trees as it crested a precipitous hill before striking Bay View Beach.
-There the tornado badly damaged a number of homes and downed willow trees.
+There the tornado badly damaged several homes and downed willow trees.
 Finally, the tornado intersected Illinois Route 176 and produced its final swath of significant damage in Island Lake.
 In Island Lake the tornado tossed boats ashore, wrecked piers, and caused homes to collapse, resulting in one additional death.
 The tornado also displaced several homes from their foundations.
 The tornado neared U.S. Route 12 as it dissipated at 3:42 p.m.
 CST (21:42 UTC).
 Damage estimates were set at about $1.5 million.